ariga/atlas/doc/md/reference.md

 #### Example

 ```
-  atlas migrate import liquibase --from file::///path/to/source/directory --to file:///path/to/migration/directory
+  atlas migrate import --dir-format liquibase --from file:///path/to/source/directory --to file:///path/to/migration/directory
 ```
 #### Flags
 ```